AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ## Parameter Constraints

 1. **NAME**: Must contain alphanumeric characters and may include spaces.
 All names must be unique.
-2. **ADDRESS**: Can contain any values.
+2. **ADDRESS**: Can contain any value.
-3. **PHONE NUMBER**: Must contain only numbers and should be atleast 3 digits long.
+3. **PHONE NUMBER**: Must contain only numbers and should be at least 3 digits long.
 4. **EMAIL ADDRESS**: Can contain any values.
 5. **GITHUB USERNAME**: Can contain only alphanumeric characters and hyphens(-).
+All GitHub usernames must be unique.
-6. **PROFILE PICTURE**: Must be a valid URL to an image.
+6. **PROFILE PICTURE**: Must be a valid URI to an image.
 Supports png, jpg, jpeg and gif formats.
 7. **TAGS**: Must contain alphanumeric characters only.
 They are limited to only 15 characters.
 8. **TECH STACK**: Can contain alphanumeric characters, underscores(_), hashtags(#), hyphens(-), periods(.) and plus signs(+).
    They are limited to only 15 characters. <br>